-i.
-Conservatives have popularized the myth that Black victimization goes mostly ignored by the media and progressive advocates, an assumption which has never been proven.
+ii.
+Conservatives have popularized the myth that Black victimization goes mostly ignored by the media and progressive advocates, an assumption that has never been proven.
 According to an NCBI study published in 2010, there is no consistent data to show any racial bias in reporting crimes.
 This could possibly mean that there needs to be more research done, but from the available data we have, its results are inconclusive (Bjornstrom, E. E., Kaufman, R. L., Peterson, R. D., & Slater, M. D., 2010).

-ii.
+iii.
 It’s hard to make any progress with race and inequality when the ignorance of the privileged demographic is self-imposed.
-According to a 2019 Gallop poll, race and inequality is still a bipartisan chasm between racial demographics.
+According to a 2019 Gallop poll, race & inequality is still a bipartisan chasm between racial demographics.
 The Gallop poll reported that 67% of White people believe Black people have equal job opportunities, compare that to Black people at 30%.
 Additionally, when surveyed 15% of White people viewed race relations in the United States as a problem, which is significantly less than the 45% of Black people who reported the same (M. Younis; Gallop poll, 2019).

 i.
 The Man-in-the-House rules in the 1960s, would not permit welfare recipients from obtaining benefits if there was a man in the house.
 These laws separated generations of Black families by forcing the father to move out of the house.
 While officially no longer implemented, similar rules that resemble Man-in-the-House exist in counties like Los Angeles.
 The Housing Authority of the County of Los Angeles (HACOLA), has strict rules for Housing Choice Voucher (HCV) tenants, against having any unauthorized guests.
 The HACOLA strictly enforces these regulations through constant monitoring by police and social workers.
 These HCV families have reported disassociating themselves from friends and relatives for fear of eviction (R. Kurwa; Housing Policy Debate, 2020).

 ii.
-In 1946, Racial Restrictive Covenant Laws made racial mixing among certain communities (Whites) illegal.
+In 1946, Racial Restrictive Covenant Laws made racial mixing amongst certain communities (Whites) illegal.
 A 1946 report by the Civil Civic Community defined Racial Restrictive Covenants as: “agreements entered into by a group of property owners, sub-division developers, or real estate operators in a given neighborhood, binding them not to sell, lease, rent or otherwise convoy their property to specified groups because of race, creed or color for a definite period unless all agree to the transaction.”
 (3).
 (C. Silva; University of Washington/The Seattle Civil Rights and Labor History Project, 2009).

 iii.
 The National Housing Act (NHA) was part of FDR New Deal that allowed the Federal Housing Commissioners to create restrictions on home loans based on location and racial prejudice.
-This created a ‘color-coded’ map of areas that were denied home loans.
+This created a color-coded map of areas that were denied home loans.
 The practice was known as redlining.
 The Black communities were all colored in red if you were curious (T. Gross; npr.org, 2017).

 3. The idea of bootstrapping or rag to riches narrative is still a prevalent ideology in the United States.
 It’s a concept that originated in the 19th century.
 It could be more associated with the Declaration of Independence, decrying that “all men are created equal”.
 While bootstrapping may be held up as an idealism it is not practical in terms of affecting economics nor public policy.
 It also ignores the social barriers that stagnate social mobility which create poverty traps — a generational life-cycle that struggles to escape poverty due to underlying social factors.
 If you have a ‘rag to riches story‘ then please understand that you are considered an outlier.
 Most of the data will show how your story is still statistically ‘unlikely‘.
 We like to uphold equality of opportunity, but then ignore equality of outcome, equality of condition, and equality of results.

 i.
 Studies have shown that the cycle of poverty is based on factors beyond a person’s control.
 Black and colored communities are some of the worst affected by poverty traps.
-In a video posted by the Brookings Institute, explains the dynamics of social mobility in terms of racial demographics.
+A video posted by the Brookings Institute, explains the dynamics of social mobility in terms of racial demographics.
 The data shows that 16% of White people born in the fifth lowest income scale make it to the top fifth of income earners, while 23% remain.
-For Black people only 3% born in the fifth lowest income scale make it to the top fifth of earners, while 50% remain (R. Reeves; Brookings Institute, 2014).
+For Black people, only 3% born in the fifth lowest income scale make it to the top fifth of earners, while 50% remain (R. Reeves; Brookings Institute, 2014).

 ii.
 It is no secret that richer school districts outperform schools in lower-income neighborhoods.
 This is primarily because local public schools are funded by property tax.
 This practice of using property tax to fund public schools historically goes way back to the Puritans and the Massachusetts School Law of 1647.
-In recent times this practice has been tied to low income school districts and under-performance.
-According to a report by the Learning Policy Institute there have been lawsuits in 40 states that claim less equity is given to low-income districts.
+In recent times this practice has been tied to low-income school districts and under-performance.
+According to a report by the Learning Policy Institute, there have been lawsuits in 40 states that claim less equity is given to low-income districts.
 Consider the national average of district schools serving the most concentration of students of color that spend 1,800 less per student than districts with fewer students of color.
 Keep in mind this is the national average, in-state the numbers are even more disproportionate.
 Districts like Cook County, Illinois will spend roughly 10,000 more per student than its neighboring Chicago school districts.
 Data has shown that more funding in schools is directly tied to better performance in students (J. Raikes, L. D. Hammond; Learning Policy Institute, 2019).
-We wont address the negative effect that racial segregation had on Black children before the Brown vs Board of Education ruling of 1954, because there’s not enough data.
-Although, looking at recent data from 100 of Americas largest cities Black and children of color are still segregated by low-income districts (J. Boshma, R. Brownstein; The Atlantic, 2016).
+We won’t address the negative effect that racial segregation had on Black children before the Brown vs Board of Education ruling of 1954 because there’s not enough data.
+Although, looking at recent data from 100 of America’s largest cities Black and children of color are still segregated by low-income districts (J. Boshma, R. Brownstein; The Atlantic, 2016).
 Here the ‘poverty trap‘ is revealed, because the lower-income the school districts are; the lower the likely expected outcome is for student success.